rbowsley/lamplighthelp/source/28-2-0_Publishing_Module-_Settings_in_System_Administration.markdown

 - The options in the ‘{{People}}’ tab relate to any profile which was added under ‘{{People}} > add {{person}}’ in the main menu.
 - The options in the '{{Org}}' tab relate to profiles which were added as {{org}}s.
 - If you have '{{Family}}' activated as a role, there will also be a ‘{{Family}}’ tab.

-- In these tabs you can choose:
+In these tabs you can choose:
    - which roles can be published.
    - what profile details can be published.
    - what profile information can be added to Lamplight from a website/application.
    - what profile information can be updated within Lamplight from a website/application.

+Once these permissions are set each profile that you wish to publish will also need to be published individually.

 #### {{Work}} and {{Referral}} Tabs